Skip to main content

 Omnibus Wallet Setup

-Configure a master wallet for all user deposits:
+Configure a master wallet for all user deposits and enable monitoring with a buffer for withdrawals.

 2